voiceinthedark/weatherjs/README.md

 ## About

-A weather fetcher application with vanilla javascript and css.
+A weather application with vanilla javascript and css.

 ## Roadmap

-- [ ] Add Geolocation
+- [x] Add Geolocation
 - [ ] Make the week's list backgrounds vary in color degrees
 - [ ] Make the week's list items interactive